lighteagle/farmer-collection-basic-python/README.md

 By leveraging these methods, the module can efficiently create a diverse set of farmer records for testing and demonstration purposes.

+### Part-3 - Rebuild Apps Using Pandas Data Frames + Add new Features "Show Statistics"

+In this module, we'll dive into the powerful capabilities of **Pandas** to manipulate and analyze data using DataFrames.
+Some Pandas methods that are used in this module are:

+- **`pd.read_json`**: This method is used to read JSON data from a specified file and convert it into a Pandas DataFrame.
+- **`_.to_json`**: With this method, you can write the contents of a DataFrame to a JSON file.
+- **`pd.DataFrame`**: This function allows you to create a DataFrame from a list of dictionaries.
+- **`pd.concat`**: This method facilitates the concatenation of two or more DataFrames along a particular axis.
+- **`_.values`**: By using this attribute, you can retrieve the underlying values of a DataFrame.
+- **`_.value_counts`**: This method counts the occurrences of each unique value in a specified column of the DataFrame.
+- **`_.iterrows`**: With this method, you can iterate over the rows of a DataFrame one by one, which allows for custom processing and operations on each individual row.
+- **`_.empty`**: This attribute allows you to check whether a DataFrame is empty, helping you to prevent errors that may arise from attempting to perform operations on an empty dataset.
+- **`_.str.contains`**: This method enables you to search for a specific string within a column of the DataFrame, allowing for filtering of data based on text matches.

 ### Installation